Crio-Bytes/Database/Basics of MySQL/README.md

 **Note:** MySQL is non case sensitive.
-To view all the databases you have in your system.
+- To view all the databases you have in your system:
 ```sh
 show databases;
 ```